PISAresearch/pisa/raiden_demo/README.md

 ## Running the demo on localhost - blocks mine at 1 per second

-0. Install docker and docker-compose
+0. Install docker, docker-compose and python3
 1. Download the pisa source code
 2. Navigate to the /raiden_demo/
 3. ```rm -rf .raiden```